 - We have screened over 51,000 children across South Sudan and found that nearly a quarter of them are suffering from malnutrition.
 In response we have set up stabilisation centres to treat malnourished children with special therapeutic foods.

-- We're distributing seeds, tools and equipment to those who have lost their livelihoods as a result of the conflict, helping families to get back on their feet.
+- We've been distributing seeds, tools and equipment to those who have lost their livelihoods as a result of the conflict, helping families to get back on their feet.

-- We’re providing life-saving medicines and helping make sure communities are educated on how to reduce the spread of cholera.
+- We’ve been providing life-saving medicines and helping make sure communities are educated on how to reduce the spread of cholera.

-- In Nimule hospital alone, Save the Children has already vaccinated more than 15,000 children against life threatening diseases such as measles and polio.
+- In Nimule hospital alone, Save the Children vaccinated more than 15,000 children against life threatening diseases such as measles and polio.